 Since 2003 investigations supported and conducted initially by USCARG, and now PAST, have discovered and documented several important archaeological sites in the Upstate.
 Of particular note are the Robertson Farm Sites 1 and 2 formally known as 38GR1 and 38PN35.
 These are multi-component sites located across the South Saluda River from one another on both sides of the Greenville and Pickens County line.
 Significant discoveries at these sites include structures dating to his the Mississippian Pisgah Phase, palisade(s) dating to the Pisgah Phase and possibly Middle Woodland Connestee Phase, and a well documented stratigraphic sequence spanning 12,000 years from 500 to 12,500 years BP.
 The stratigraphic sequence, containing Woodland, Archaic and Paleo-Indian occupations is supported by 50 radiocarbon dates and six OSL dates.
 An important aspect of the current analysis of these sites focuses on a synthesis of the chronological, paleobotanical and geoarchaeological data to model climatic variability and its relation to cultural adaptations.

 Also of particular note is the continuation of rock shelter and rock art surveys in the upstate.
 Much of this research has been recently summarized in Discovering South Carolina’s Rock Art by Tommy Charles, published by the University of South Carolina Press in 2010.
+Paper writers are generally professionals who do their work from home or at their own offices.
+It can be a good idea to interview the paper writers before you hire them so you can be sure you’re hiring the best one.
 A new book and accompanying interactive website documenting the prehistoric projectile points of South Carolina is currently under development.

 Education and Outreach